Baptist Missions

 Baptist Missions (BM) is a Baptist mission organisation and a department of the Association of Baptist Churches in Ireland (ABC).
 It is located in the Baptist Centre and is shared with ABC.
 The scope of their activities is international in scale covering several countries including France, Latvia, Peru, the Republic of Ireland, Russia, Spain, Ukraine and the United Kingdom.

 History

 Missions work in Ireland can be traced back to 1814 when the Baptist Irish Society was formed.
 In 1888 the Baptist Irish Society was renamed the Irish Baptist Home Mission.

 Missions work in Peru began in 1924 when the Irish Baptist Foreign Mission was formed.
 The first mission partners were sent to Peru in 1927.
 Missions work in France began in 1972.

 In 1977 both organisations where merged into the present day Baptist Missions.

+In 2014, Mervyn Scott was appointed as Mission Director at the Churches Council in May 2014 and began to serve on September 1st 2014.

 Strategy

 The strategy used by BM to achieve its aims is by working with Baptist churches in the countries it works in to evangelise and plant churches and to help existing and new churches to grow and develop spiritually and numerically.